What is the Permanent Cloud?

-As the internet continues to grow and change, the next step in its evolution is the permaweb.
+As the internet continues to grow and change, the next step in its evolution is the permanent cloud.

-The term “permaweb” refers to the permanent web, which encompasses a vast array of webpages, applications, and files hosted on the Arweave network.
-It works similarly to the existing internet in terms of user experience and functionality, with one key distinction: any content uploaded to the permaweb is preserved indefinitely and cannot be removed or deleted.
+The term “permanent cloud” or “permaweb” refers to the vast array of webpages, applications, and files hosted on the Arweave network.
+It works similarly to the existing internet in terms of user experience and functionality, with one key distinction: any content uploaded to the permanent cloud is preserved indefinitely and cannot be removed or deleted.

-Let’s take a look at the tldr of the permaweb!
+Let’s take a look at the tldr of the permanent cloud.

 The internet has an extremely high turnover of information, and much of it disappears or simply goes missing every day.
 The web is anything but static and would better be described as fluid.